-Include approximately 688 and 1,075 corresponding to hydrocarbon export withholdings for the six-month periods ended June 30, 2012 and 2011, respectively.
-Includes 9 of Directors and Statutory Auditor's fees.

-On July 17, 2012 the General Shareholder's meeting approved by absolute majority of the voting shares present in the meeting, to empower the Board of Directors to make advanced payments of Directors and Statutory Auditors' fees for the period initiated on June 4, 2012, the date in which the current Board of Directors and the Statutory Auditors were appointed, through the end of 2012 up to an amount of 34.8.
-The approval of fees paid for the period of January 1, 2012 through June 4, 2012 were deferred until the next shareholders' meeting which will define the proposal of Directors' and Statutory Auditors' fees for the year 2012.
+- (1) Include approximately 1,307 and 1,826 corresponding to hydrocarbon export withholdings for years ended December 31, 2012 and 2011, respectively. - (2) Includes 33.9 of YPF's Directors and Statutory Auditor's fees pursuant to the authorization granted on July 17, 2012 by the General Shareholder's meeting approved by absolute majority of the voting shares present in the meeting, to empower the Board of Directors to make advanced payments of Directors and Statutory Auditors fees for the period initiated on June 4, 2012, the date in which the current Board of Directors and the Statutory Auditors were appointed, through the end of 2012 up to an amount of 34.8.
+The approval of fees paid for the period from January 1, 2012 through June 4, 2012 were deferred until the next shareholders' meeting which will define the proposal of Directors' and Statutory Auditors fees for the year 2012.
+In relation to the fees, remuneration and compensations received, for all concepts, by the Directors and Statutory Auditor for the period started on January 1, 2012 until their removal on June 4, 2012, 12.8 million were paid.
+It should be noted that the fees received during that period are not representative of those usually received by the Board of Directors, as their payment was related to the occurrence of certain temporally events that were interrupted by the removal of the Board of Directors.
+That is, for example, by the comparison with the fees paid during 2011, as informed to the General Shareholder's meeting on July 17, 2011, which amounted to 59.8.